 Efficiency is mainly determined by integer estimation.
 Standard and systematic methods have been studied and applied into practice, such as the well-known least-square ambiguity decorrelation adjustment (LAMBDA).
 Based on LAMBDA, many constrained methods for precise GNSS applications have been proposed and contributed a lot in precise positioning.
 With the increase of GNSS satellites in space, how to tackle high-dimension integer ambiguity resolution is the main research focus.

 Success rate is another key point which influences positioning precision.
 A wrongly-fixed integer ambiguity can severely influence positioning.
-As shown in Figure 1, the success rate is the integration over the green region based on normal probability density function.
+The success rate is the integration over the green region based on normal probability density function.
 The failure rate is the integration over all red regions.
-Different from integer estimation, integer aperture estimation has an added ambiguity validation step, which further constrains the integration region into aperture regions shown in Figure 2.
-In Figure 2, only the green region is taken as the correct region, where the correct integer ambiguity can be projected.
+Different from integer estimation, integer aperture estimation has an added ambiguity validation step, which further constrains the integration region into aperture regions.
+Only the green region is taken as the correct region, where the correct integer ambiguity can be projected.
 Red regions are considered failure regions where wrong integer ambiguities are projected.
 Since the success region is an aperture region in hexagon region, we name this integer estimation the integer aperture estimation.

 There exists a significant problem in research about ambiguity resolution.
 Between integer aperture estimation and bias estimation, which one is more important and influential in determining precise positioning?
 In order to answer this question, the connection between bias estimation and integer aperture estimation has to be found.
 Furthermore, their influence on positioning precision is necessary to be investigated.